TaranehS/PV-Power-Forecasting-Stacking-Ensemble/README.md

 This work is part of a PhD research on solar energy forecasting and contributes to advancing AI-driven solutions for sustainable energy systems.
 This research was supported by the Scientific Research Projects (BAP) Coordination Unit of Istanbul Technical University
 (Project ID: 44133, Project Code: MDK-2022-44133).

+---

+## 📌 How to Cite

+If you use this repository, please cite:

+Saadati, T., & Barutcu, B. (2025a).
+Forecasting Solar Energy: Leveraging Artificial Intelligence and Machine Learning for Sustainable Energy Solutions.
+Journal of Economic Surveys.

+Saadati, T., & Barutcu, B. (2025b).
+Optimized Solar Energy Forecasting for Sustainable Development Using Machine Learning, Deep Learning, and Chaotic Models.
+International Journal of Energy Economics and Policy, 15(1), 110–120.